Skip to main content Go to home page

 • Modern technology — integrating privacy requirements into the design and implementation of the State Revenue Office’s products, systems and services.

-• Maximised compliance — handling personal information in ways that contribute to building community confidence in a tax system that is fair, efficient, secure and widely complied with.
+• Maximised compliance — handling personal information in ways that contribute to building community confidence in a tax system that is fair, efficient, secure and widely complied with."

 Privacy Policy

-The State Revenue Office's privacy policy sets out the practices we have adopted to manage personal and health information in accordance with the Victorian privacy laws - the Privacy and Data Protection Act 2014 and the Health Records Act 2001.
+The State Revenue Office's privacy policy sets out the practices we have adopted to manage personal and health information in accordance with the Victorian privacy laws — specifically, the Privacy and Data Protection Act 2014 and the Health Records Act 2001.

 By ‘personal information’ we mean ‘any information or an opinion (including information or an opinion forming part of a data base) that is recorded in any form, and whether true or not, about an individual whose identity is apparent, or can be reasonably ascertained, from the information or opinion.’